JiaweiZhuang/xESMF/doc/installation.rst

 Notes for Windows users
 -----------------------

-The ESMPy conda package is currently only available Linux and Mac OSX.
+The ESMPy conda package is currently only available for Linux and Mac OSX.
 Windows users can try the
 `Linux subsystem <https://docs.microsoft.com/en-us/windows/wsl/about>`_
 or `docker-miniconda <https://hub.docker.com/r/continuumio/miniconda3/>`_ .